 - (a) The building's primary entrance(s) shall face the public streets and be oriented to the sidewalk zone.
-In the event that access is provided by two (2) or more streets, the building's primary facade shall face the street determined by the County to be the major street in addition to any primary pedestrian traffic entrance from common areas and dedicated public spaces. - (b) Buildings located at street intersections shall be designed to address the intersection and engage the street in an interactive manner.
-The primary entrance shall be at the corner or entrances shall be provided on each frontage. - (c) Corner buildings whether free standing or developed as part of a block shall be designed to visually accentuate the vehicular and pedestrian experience.
+In the event that access is provided by two (2) or more streets, the building's primary façade shall face the street determined by the County to be the major street in addition to any primary pedestrian traffic entrance from common areas and dedicated public - (b) Buildings located at street intersections shall be designed to address the intersection and engage the street in an interactive manner.
+The primary entrance shall be at the corner or entrances shall be provided on each - (c) Corner buildings whether free standing or developed as part of a block shall be designed to visually accentuate the vehicular and pedestrian experience.
 These elements shall be designed to exemplify the aesthetic of the overall WBD.
 It is not intended these features to be developed as individualistic signage. - (d) Each façade that is visible from a street or public area of adjoining properties shall be designed with full architectural treatment oriented towards the scale of the pedestrian and engaged with the sidewalk zone.
 Such treatments shall be consistent with the design requirements of this section and shall incorporate door and window placements, façade architectural treatments and detail, roof design and building material applications necessary to give the appearance that each visible façade is a primary façade oriented towards the pedestrian. - (e) The architectural treatment requirements defined herein shall also be applied to any building façade which is situated where it is visible from a street or public space of an adjoining building. - (e) Building orientation shall be such that service areas are placed out of view from a street and adjacent properties.
-Blank walls or service areas are not allowed at frontages. - (f) Ornamental and structural architectural details, such as bays, columns, gables, belt courses, lintels and pilasters shall be applied. - (g) Automobile oriented uses such as banks with drive through tellers/atms and automotive service stations/gas stations shall be oriented in such a manner that the vehicular drive through areas/gas pumps/bay entrances and other uses are based on:
+Blank walls or service areas are not allowed at frontages. - (f) Ornamental and structural architectural details, such as bays, columns, gables, belt courses, lintels and pilasters shall be applied. - (g) Automobile oriented uses such as banks with drive through tellers/atms and automotive service stations/gas stations shall be oriented in such a manner that the vehicular drive through areas/gas pumps/bay entrances and other similar site components are located to the side or rear of the building as depicted in the below examples.
+All other architectural and site design requirements defined herein shall apply.
+The design principles for site planning for automotive service centers/gas stations, banks and similar uses are based on: